What This Covers

 Marital Deduction

-Personal Property Memorandum
+Personal Property Memorandum (PPM)

-A Personal Property Memorandum (PPM) is a supplemental document used with a will or revocable trust to specify who should receive items of tangible personal property (like jewelry, furniture, art, collectibles, etc.) after the testator (the person making the will) or grantor (the person making the trust) dies.
-A Personal Property Memorandum cannot dispose of Real estate, money or financial accounts, business interests, or intangible property.
+A supplemental document used with a will or revocable trust to designate who receives specific tangible personal property (like jewelry, furniture, art, or collectibles) after the testator or grantor dies.
+It cannot transfer real estate, money or financial accounts, business interests, or intangible property.

 Pour-Over Will